Berteroa incana

 - Hoary alyssum is classified as Contain on the CKISS Annual Priority List.

-- It is considered Established in the Creston Invasive Plant Management Area (IPMA).
+- It is considered to be widespread in the Creston Invasive Plant Management Area (IPMA).

-- Hoary alyssum is less prevalent in the Kaslo IPMA, so it is classified as Eradicate/Annual Control in that area.
+- It is less prevalent in the Slocan IPMA, where it is classified as Eradicate and eradication is feasible.

-- In the rest of the CKISS region, efforts are made to Contain hoary alyssum and limit it’s distribution.
+- In the rest of the CKISS region, efforts are made to Contain hoary alyssum and limit further spread.

 - To learn more about how CKISS classifies and manages invasive species, see our Invasive Species Priority Lists page.